TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Architecture/Folders.rst

 This folder contains active files from your older TYPO3 CMS installation.
 It should not be deleted unless you are sure that you are not using any of these files anymore.
-It would be advisable to move all files out if this folder over time and into a more explicit structure.
+It would be advisable to move all files out of this folder over time and into a more explicit structure.